Conservation education is our legacy and mission.

 The Cradle of Forestry’s “classroom” includes:

-- A forest around three paved, wheelchair accessible trails- a living laboratory and hands-on exhibit.
+- A forest around three paved, wheelchair accessible hiking trails- a living laboratory and hands-on exhibit.

 - An antique portable sawmill, 1914 narrow gauge locomotive, log loader and road graders that illustrate the simple and practical technology of yesteryear for comparisons today.